cubeta-io/cubeta-starter/docs/introduction.md

    _this option is required when you are using web tools_.

 **<h3 id="use-terminal">Using Terminal : </h3>**
-For the same installing steps your have two commands :
+For the same installing steps your have three commands :

 1. `php artisan cubeta:install-api`
 2. `php artisan cubeta:install-web`